 How Long Does Marinated Carrot Salad last?

-This Marinated Carrot Salad lasts up to 2 weeks so it is ready when you are!!
-Great make-ahead that is delicious and gives you something different to go with those yummy cole slaws, macaroni, and potato salads.
+Great make-ahead that is delicious and gives you something different to go with those yummy coleslaw, pasta salads, and potato salads.

 Carrots can be used in subtle dishes right up to robust pairings.
 They enhance the flavor of a meat dish also and are extremely versatile.

-This salad is also vegetarian and even vegan so everyone can enjoy it.
+This salad is also vegetarian and even vegan without the Worcestershire sauce, so everyone can enjoy it.
 Try it at one of your summer parties or meals soon; I bet it will be a winner of a side!!

 Marinated Carrot Salad